linkedin/venice/docs/proposals/vip-4.md

 The main design consideration is where to execute the hooks.
 At a high level, there are three options:

 1. Within the push job.
-2. Within the parent controller.
+2. Within the parent controller (chosen option).
 3. Within the child controllers.

 It is also possible to consider invoking some hooks in one of these location while other hooks would be executed